Uploading NPL code

 - Password: Your NOUMENA Cloud password

-- Source path: The absolute path to the main directory containing npl and yaml folders
+- Source path: The absolute path to the main directory containing the

-Delete existing application and data before deployment: Check this option to remove any previous deployments and protocol instance
+file - Delete existing application and data before deployment: Check this option to remove any previous deployments and protocol instance.

 Click